juliangruber/level-sum/README.md

 ### Sum#follow(key)

-Subscribe to updates to `key`, which can be a string or array of strings.
+Create a readable stream that emits the initial value as well as following updates to it. `key` can be a string or array of strings.

 ## Installation